sara-nl/clouddocs/general-start.markdown

 user name on the top-right of the screen, then select _Settings_.
 A dialogue pops up.

-In the dialoge, go to the _Info_ page; then locate the section _Public SSH Key_, and click on the blue edit icon.
+In the dialogue, go to the _Info_ page; then locate the section _Public SSH Key_, and click on the blue edit icon.
 You should now see an empty area.